pgbouncer/pgbouncer/doc/config.md

 Improves behavior when the normal load suddenly comes back after a period of total inactivity.
 The value is effectively capped at the pool size.

+Only enforced for pools where at least one of the following is true:

+* the entry in the `[database]` section for the pool has a value set for the `user` key (aka forced user)
+* there is at least one client connected to the pool

 Default: 0 (disabled)

 ### reserve_pool_size